 Waugh’s article is reprinted in EAR (p.
 602).

-–There is an offer on the internet of what may be a new translation of A Handful of Dust.
+–There is an offer on the internet of a new translation of A Handful of Dust.
 This is a Greek version (Μια χούφτα σκόνη) translated by Palmyra Ismiridou.
 The publication date is not provided in the internet listing but it is not yet listed on WorldCat which would suggest that it may be new.
+This is confirmed by a later newspaper announcement.